dkperf/exbtbms/readme.md

 The few samples I have found on the WEB are either way too complicated or have too many dependencies.

-I just want to connect to my JDB BMS via Bluetooth and ask for the basic BMS status information.
+I just want to connect to my JBD BMS via Bluetooth and ask for the basic BMS status information.

 Not to mention that all the documentation ( not much ) I have found